 In the local Northern Virginia and DC Metro Area, the site Postpartum VA is a great resource for everything postpartum.
 They have a section dedicated to grief and loss here and a great round-up of online and local resources, support groups, etc. A resource for the larger community is Postpartum Support International, which brings together a great list of resources for grief and loss.
 You can find them here.

 One of the hardest things a parent can ever go through is having to end a pregnancy, especially when you were looking forward to it and praying and waiting for it.
 We send out lots of love to these parents and hold them in our hearts.
 This site provides grief support.

 - Now I Lay Me Down to Sleep- Provides the ‘gift of remembrance photos to parents experiencing the death of a baby.’
 Find out more here.

 - Molly Bears- was created by a mother who lost her unborn child at 34 weeks.
 She found some solace in a creating for herself a 3-lb weighted teddy bear that would remind her of her little one.
 She has gone on to create ‘weighted teddy bears for families coping with any type of infant loss.’
 Find out more here.

 - Empty Cradle, Broken Heart: Surviving the Death of Your Baby- This book can be found on Amazon and is a resource that Dr. Tara May highly recommended.

-- The quote above is a tip from a Megan Devine, author of It’s Ok that You’re Not Ok.
-Check out her social media accounts @refugeingrief for plenty of great tips and emotionally intelligent grief support.
+(The featured image is a quote from Megan Devine, author of It’s Ok that You’re Not Ok.
+Check out her social media accounts @refugeingrief for plenty of great tips and emotionally intelligent grief support.)